Eleaswebdev/auto-delete-unused-images/readme.txt

 == Screenshots ==

+1. Scan Page – Start scanning your site for unused images.
-1. Admin panel showing the list of unused images.
+2. Results Page – View the list of detected unused images.
-2. Bulk delete options for selected images.
+3. Bulk Delete – Select multiple images and remove them in one click.

 == Changelog ==

 = 1.0.0 =
 * Initial release of the Unused Images Cleaner plugin.
+* Scans posts, pages, Elementor, custom post types, and meta fields for unused images.
+* Allows individual and bulk deletion of unused images.

 == Upgrade Notice ==